+·

 Director Excavation Directors (July 2011) to oversee and advise on matters associated with historic archaeology.
 Note this applies to a specific project/program and requires consultation and/or approval by OEH.

+Heritage Act NSW Heritage Act 1977

+NPW Act NSW National Parks and Wildlife Act 1974

+OEH Office of Environment and Heritage

+SM Sydney Metro

+Relic (non- Aboriginal heritage) A relic means any deposit, artefact, object or material evidence that: a) relates to the settlement of the area that comprises NSW, not being Aboriginal settlement, and b) is of State or local significance.
+A relic may include items such as bottles, utensils, remnants of clothing, crockery, personal effects, tools, machinery and domestic or industrial refuse.

-Heritage Act NSW Heritage Act 1977 NPW Act NSW National Parks and Wildlife Act 1974 OEH Office of Environment and Heritage SM Sydney Metro Relic (non- Aboriginal heritage) poriginal a) relates to the settlement of the area that comprises NSW not being Aborigina TfNSW Transport for New South Wales Work (non- Aboriginal heritage) Archaeological features such as historic utilities or buried infrastructure that provide evidence of prior occupations such as former rail or tram tracks, timber sleepers, kerbing, historic road pavement, fences, culverts, historic pavement, buried retaining walls, cisterns, conduits, sheds or building foundations, but are also subject to assessment by the Excavation Director to determine its classification
+TfNSW Transport for New South Wales

+Work (non- Aboriginal heritage) Archaeological features such as historic utilities or buried infrastructure that provide evidence of prior occupations such as former rail or tram tracks, timber sleepers, kerbing, historic road pavement, fences, culverts, historic pavement, buried retaining walls, cisterns, conduits, sheds or building foundations, but are also subject to assessment by the Excavation Director to determine its classification